 This crisis occurs when a country is unable to pay for imports or service its foreign debt payments.
 A fall in exchange rates usually accompanies a crisis.

-One of the causes of the balance of payments crisis is short-term capital flows (or what we call hot money).
-Foreign investment flows into the domestic economy to take advantage of fast economic growth.
-Foreigners hunt for assets such as stocks and bonds.
+One cause of the balance-of-payments crisis is short-term capital flows (or what we call hot money).
+Foreign investment flows into the domestic economy to take advantage of fast economic growth, and foreigners hunt for assets such as stocks and bonds.

 If economic conditions weaken (e.g., contraction), it pushes short-term foreign investment out of the domestic market.
 Capital outflows result in sharp currency depreciation.